 Business & Industry Trade Associations, Issue Advocacy and Grassroots Communications

-Tesoro actively participates in industry trade associations at the national, regional, state and local levels.
-We participate in order to engage in dialogue and technical and industry standard-setting, as well as to advocate on issues important to our company, industry and stakeholders.
-A portion of our non-tax exempt dues to certain industry trade associations may be used for the purposes of lobbying and political expenditures.
-Provided below is a list of our industry trade association memberships, and social welfare organization contributions, wherein organizations reported to us that a portion of our dues were used for lobbying and political expenditures considered non-tax exempt under Section 162(e) of the IRS, and wherein the non-tax exempt portion exceeded $50,000.
+Tesoro actively participates in business & industry trade associations and social welfare organizations at the national, regional, state and local levels.
+Our participation includes technical and industry standard-setting, as well as advocacy on issues important to our company, industry and stakeholders.
+A portion of our non-tax exempt dues to certain associations and organizations may be used for the purposes of lobbying or political expenditures.
+Provided below is a list of our business & industry trade association memberships, and social welfare organization contributions, wherein organizations reported to us that a portion of our dues were considered non-tax exempt under Section 162(e) of the IRS, and wherein the non-tax exempt portion exceeded $50,000.
 The list includes total dues and all other related fees made as payments to these organizations as well as the amounts considered non-tax exempt as reported to Tesoro by the associations themselves, which includes 501(c)4 and 501(c)6 organizations.

 The non-tax exempt portion of the dues and fees paid to the business & trade associations or social welfare organizations listed above constitutes the vast majority of our involvement in indirect lobbying and grassroots communications.
 We contribute to various organizations such as local Chambers of Commerce and Rotaries whose primary purpose is not lobbying or other political activity.

 We work to keep employees and stakeholders informed about public policy through our website, ActTesoro.com.
 The site provides information on current industry issues and facilitates outreach to elected representatives.